-- Register early for courses (starting with second semester registration).
+- Registering early for courses (starting with second semester registration).

-- Access smaller courses (30 or fewer students) reserved only for James Scholars.
+- Access to smaller courses (30 or fewer students) reserved only for James Scholars.

-- Foster close relationships with faculty that enrich your education and lead to future opportunities.
+- Fostering close relationships with faculty that enrich your education and lead to future opportunities.

-- Conduct research projects and work one-on-one with faculty members.
+- Conducting research projects and work one-on-one with faculty members.

-- Remain a James Scholar in your new college once you declare your major.
+- Remaining a James Scholar in your new college once you declare your major.

-- Gain honors recognition on official transcripts and at graduation.
+- Gaining Honors recognition on official transcripts and at graduation.

 - Based on academic achievement in high school, the top 10% of DGS admitted freshmen are invited to participate.

 - All DGS admitted freshmen are automatically considered based on their application for admission.